TeemuKoivisto/prosemirror-dev-toolkit/README.md

 ## [Also as a Chrome extension 🚀](https://chrome.google.com/webstore/detail/prosemirror-developer-too/gkgbmhfgcpfnogoeclbaiencdjkefonj)

 This is a big improvement as you no longer have to bundle `prosemirror-dev-toolkit` with your dependencies (and filter it out for production build).
 Also, it allows you to inspect _any_ live editor.
-It is basically the `inject.js` script packaged into its own extension.
+It's basically the `inject.js` script packaged into its own extension.

 ## [Demo](https://teemukoivisto.github.io/prosemirror-dev-toolkit/)